Metrosideros parkinsonii

-Metrosideros parkinsonii, also known as Parkinson's rātā or shrubby rata, is a shrub or small tree endemic to New Zealand.
+Metrosideros parkinsonii, also known as Parkinson's rātā or shrubby rātā, is a shrub or small tree endemic to New Zealand.
 The name commemorates Sydney Parkinson, Captain James Cook's botanical artist during his first voyage to New Zealand.

 Description

 The flowers of M. parkinsonii are usually crimson, and flowering is usually from September until December.
 Foliage varies from dark green to light green, with leaves usually clasped against the branches.
 Flowers will often appear directly from branches, and can sometimes be hidden behind the foliage.

 Conservation

 As of 2012, M. parkinsonii is not regarded as threatened.
-It naturally occurs in the west coast of the South Island, from Hokitika to Collingwood, as well as Great Barrier and Little Barrier Islands in the Hauraki Gulf.
+It naturally occurs in the West Coast of the South Island, from Hokitika to Collingwood, as well as Great Barrier and Little Barrier Islands in the Hauraki Gulf.